-An LLP has members but not directors or shareholders.
+An LLP has members/partners, not directors or shareholders.
 An LLP has no share capital and is not subject to the company law rules governing the maintenance of capital.

-The members of an LLP have limited liability.
+The members/partners of an LLP have limited liability.

 Designated members are responsible for:

-Every LLP must have at least two designated members who may be corporate or individual members.
+Every LLP must have at least two designated members at all times, who may be corporate or individual members.

 The management structure is addressed by the members in a separate LLP agreement and this agreement is not filed at Companies House and remains a private document.

-A Limited Liability Partnership never pays tax in its own right, the tax is due from the member of the partnership in their own country of tax residency.
+A Limited Liability Partnership never pays tax in its own right.
+Tax is due from the members of the partnership in their own country of tax residency.